vegawidget/vegawidget/cran-comments.md

 0 errors | 0 warnings | 1 note

+Maintainer: 'Ian Lyttle <ian.lyttle@schneider-electric.com>'

+New submission

+Possibly mis-spelled words in DESCRIPTION:
+  Htmlwidget (3:8)
+  JSON (4:47)
+  Renderer (3:19)

-* This is a new release.
+* This is a new submission

+* I believe the first note to be normal; as for the possibly mis-spelled words in DESCRIPTION:
+  - "Htmlwidget" and "JSON" are current terms-of-art.
+  - "Renderer" is unusual, but correct.